 Curiosity successfully completed its primary mission in 2014, and has had continued success in its extended mission.
 In the first years of operations, Curiosity traversed over stream-rounded pebbles to a site where mud accumulated from an ancient lake.
 The mudstones drilled and analyzed yielded evidence for long-lived fresh water, the major elemental building blocks of life, and a source of chemical energy capable of sustaining microbial life.

 Curiosity continues its traverse up the higher and younger strata of Mt.
 Sharp to study ancient environmental transitions and to identify habitable environments capable of preserving organic compounds.
-Watch the 2016 AGU Press Conference for recent findings:
+Recent findings and mission updates can be found here.

 Check out my article on Habitability, Taphonomy, and Curiosity’s Hunt for Organic Carbon

 (one of the bloggers, Lauren Edgar, is a former Grotzinger group member!)

 My New York Times article titled "The World of Mars" can be found here